shri1984/study-images/introduction_to bioinformatics.md

 (from google)

-TR:
 TRY out the commands and their usage: ps, top, htop, zcat, unzip, gzip, history.
 Find out what they do.
 These commands will give different information about the system and unzipping a xipped folder and so on.

 ## Scripting

-Now we probably know many things about how the Linux and command line work.
-Now we will go for a next level called scripting.
+Now we probably few things about how the Linux and command line work.
+Now we will go for a next level called 'scripting'.
 You already know little bit about scripting from data science part.
 Scripting is writing a set of instructions to computer.

-Scripting essentially uses shell, which is a microprocessor allows for an interactive or non-interactive command execution in combination with nano (my favorite text editor to create a new file containing set of instructions in a separate lines).
+Scripting essentially uses shell, which is a microprocessor which allows for an interactive or non-interactive command execution in combination with nano.

-Terminal is input output environment (a mean to talk to computer)
+Terminal is input output environment (a way to talk to computer)

 Your terminal contains shell (an interface).
 A shell is a user interface for access to an operating system's services.